 Whether you financed a dozen cars or you are new to the game, getting a loan for a car can be a daunting experience.
 Of course, you can sleepwalk your way through it, squeeze your eyes shut, and hope for the best.
 Or you can give the task to us, let us do some homework, shop around, and get the best deal possible.

 Financing a car means borrowing money typically from a bank, credit union, or financing arm of a car dealer and paying it back over time to purchase it today.
 This is how most of us buy a vehicle.
 Some buyers decide to lease instead, and some finance.
-But nearly all of us use someone else’s money to purchase a new or used.
+But nearly all of us use someone else’s money to purchase a new or previously owned vehicle.

 At the time of purchase, we sign an agreement to pay a set amount each month for an agreed-upon number of months at the end of which, the agreement is fulfilled.
 Loan terms can vary for the length of time you choose and what you can afford.
 However, most last between 3 to 7 years.